yashumayank/FastNeo/README.md

 conda install -c bioconda bowtie2 samtools julia
 ```

 In case of a high performance cluster (HPC), some or all of these prerequisites might already be installed on the (HPC).
-Please check if the modules are installed using the following command: `module spider bowtie2 samtools julia`, and load the ones that are found using the following command `module load {module names}`.
-The prerequisites that are not present on the HPC must be installed separately. conda or the install instructions on the tools' webpage.
+Please check if the modules are already installed using the following command: `module spider bowtie2 samtools julia`. and load the ones that are installed using the following command `module load {module names}`.
+The prerequisites that are not installed on the HPC must be installed separately.
+Please use conda, as shown above, or the install instructions on the tools' webpage.

 ### INSTALL